naupaka/URen-et-al-Xylariaceae-scripts/README.md

 Information was then summarized in Excel (see Supplemental Tables 7-8) under columns "Geographic region", "Host type", and "Substrate".

-* Categories for "Geographic region" included (1) U.S./Canada; (2) Mexico/South and Central America/Caribbean; (3) Europe/Russia; (4) Asia; and (5) “other” (e.g., Hawaii, Australia, New Zealand, Papua New Guinea, Africa, the Middle East, and Antarctica, grouped as “other” due to a paucity of metadata from those sites).
+* Categories for "Geographic region" included (1) U.S./Canada; (2) Mexico/South and Central America/Caribbean; (3) Europe/ western Russia; (4) Asia, eastern Russia; and (5) “other” (e.g., Hawaii, Australia, New Zealand, Papua New Guinea, Africa, the Middle East, and Antarctica, grouped as “other” due to a paucity of metadata from those sites).
 Isolates from the Hawaiian Islands were included in “other” rather than U.S./Canada due to their geographical isolation from the continental U.S.

 * Categories for host breadth included (1) angiosperm; (2) “gymnosperm” (i.e., Pinophyta and Ginkgo biloba); (3) spore-bearing vascular plant (i.e., lycophytes and ferns); (4) bryophyte (i.e., mosses and liverworts) and (5) lichen.